JWWeatherman/human_threat_model/README.md

 Many predators in the modern world have  worked very hard to make cash transactions difficult, but bitcoin transactions are even more convenient and anonymous than cash.

-This will create a ---virtuous--- (vicious?) cycle.
+This will create a vicious cycle.
 As predators find it more difficult to steal from victims they will also lose the resources to invest in enforcing rules that make taxation easier.
 For example regulations that encourage employee relationships and the associated payroll taxes, as opposed to subcontractor relationships, will be harder to enforce.
 This will lead to even less taxation.

 ## Racial Slavery
 Racial slavery is a combination of attacks against human productivity.
 The victims and bystanders are told that the victims are inferior and that allowing them to maintain their property, including their bodies (3.1), would actually slow human progress towards a delightful world (2.1, 3.2) in order to take all of the victims past and future goods (1.2).

 Under Racial Slavery the victims bodies are  treated as property that is owned by the attacker.
 By targeting an identifiable race of men the predators can claim that the victims  are not fully human.
 Racial Slavery is not cost effective for skilled labor and, as a consequence, is no longer common  in developed countries.

 **Expenses**
 * In this form of slavery  the victims are aware  that they are being stolen from.
 While it is true that  predators attempt to convince the victims that this is a natural and appropriate relationship among superior and inferior creatures, the productivity of victims of racial slavery is very low.

 Victims intentionally reduce their productivity by pretending to be less capable and  intelligent.

 Under racial slavery the victims are usually bought from a previous predator.
 This means that if the victim dies or escapes the new predator will suffer real financial loss.